IBM/supply-chain-insights/README.md

 >Use Supply Chain Insights to predict, assess, and mitigate disruptions and ultimately optimize supply chain performance

+When everything is going all and well, details such as which route your carrier took to deliver your package to your customer seem completely immaterial.
+But what happens when a massive storm hits, and you realize that all of your carriers are stuck in the storm, and none of your packages will be delivered on time?
+You've just broken your promise to your customers, and more likely than not, you'll have to deal with angry customers demanding refunds, all because you didn't have the visibility into your end-to-end supply chain.
+This is where Supply Chain Insights comes in.

+IBM's Supply Chain Insights provides your organization with end-to-end visibility throughout all stages of the supply chain lifecycle - starting from planning and sourcing, all the way to delivery and service, and everything in-between.
+Not only that but Supply Chain Insights is a collaboration platform; it enables businesses to set up resolution rooms to discuss and take action on problems that inevitably arise during the supply chain process.
+Now, Supply Chain Insights, like any other artificial intelligence application, is only as good as the data that you give it.
+To make things simple, Supply Chain Insights allows for two ways to upload data into the platform - one via Excel sheet upload, and the other via REST APIs.
+This pattern will show you how to

 Audience level : Intermediate Developers

 🚨